The mestiza muse

 Hard Water: Deposits of Calcium and Magnesium

-Water is a universal solvent, and it is the most common cleaning solution.
+Water is a universal solvent and the most common cleaning solution.
 It can be soft or hard, depending upon the concentration level of calcium and magnesium ions.

 Tap water transports these metal ions to your hair.
 Repeated metal ion deposits on the outside cuticular surface of the hair fiber may lead to a crystalline formation on the hair shaft.